AllenHeartcore/ECE391_UIUC22fa/p2/solution.md

     | `MTCP_BIOC_EVENT` | As Byte 0 of the response packet<br>of `MTCP_BIOC_EVT` | The BIOC mode is enabled and a<br>button is either pressed or released |
     | `MTCP_RESET` | When (1) the device re-inits after a power-up,<br>(2) the `RESET` button is pressed, or<br>(3) Tux receives a `MTCP_RESET_DEV` command | The device has finished initializing itself |

-3. **In short:** Because the function's caller, `tuxctl_ldisc_data_callback`, is called from an interrupt context.
+3. **In short:** Because the function's caller is called from an interrupt context.
+    - For the caller / the PC side / `tuxctl_ldisc_data_callback` / the `ioctl`,
+        - it should not spend any time waiting for responses from the Controller
+    - For the callee / the Controller side / `tuxctl_handle_packet`,
-    - It cannot sleep, wait for a semaphore, or wait for space in the buffer.
+        - it should not sleep, wait for a semaphore, or wait for space in the buffer
+    - There will be **9 ms** between the "call" and "response."
-    - If an interrupt handler takes up too much time...
-        - either we will start to drop data packets,
+        - If an INT handler takes up too much time, it will drop data packets!
-        - or it will result in a deadlock caused by a lock shared with *yet another* interrupt.
+        - So the `ioctl`s should return immediately if the parameters are valid